FamilySearch/pewpew/README.md

 - Add an error message into the stats when an endpoint is delayed waiting for a provider.
 - Adjust the way auto-sized buffers grow to be less aggressive.
 Now they have to be filled and then emptied before they will grow.

+Bugfix:
+- Fix regression where certain errors which should be handled during a test were causing the test to crash.

 ### v0.5.4
 Changes:
 - Add `stats-file` command-line flag to specify the name of the stats file.